31 Best Gluten-Free Restaurants in San Francisco in 2026

 5. XICA

 For a blend of Northern Mexican traditions with Bay Area creativity, head to XICA.
 Located near the Embarcadero, this laid-back spot is perfect for brunch or dinner with plenty of options for vegetarians and vegans.
-From their flavorful plates to their thoughtful cocktails, this spot is a great example of how gluten-free San Francisco food is anything but limited.

 The Vibe